-CASE 1: Your scan tool showed -30 to -40 °F- This is the normal result from unplugging the IAT Sensor (MAF connector) and tells you that the PCM is OK.
+CASE 1: Your scan tool showed -40 °F (-40 °C) or colder - This is the normal result from unplugging the IAT sensor (MAF connector) and tells you that the PCM and the wires between the MAF sensor connector and the PCM's connector are OK.

 The next step is to check the resistance of the IAT sensor itself (unplugged from its connector).
 For this test, go to: TEST 6.

-CASE 2: Your Scan Tool DID NOT show -30 to -40 °F- This tells you that the there's something wrong with the wiring harness or the PCM itself.
+CASE 2: Your scan tool DID NOT show -40 °F (-40 °C)- This tells you that the there's something wrong with the wiring harness or the PCM itself.